 (a) one member knowledgeable in the field of geology as applied to the practice of civil engineering;

-(b) four representatives of the various segments of the mineral industry throughout the state, such as hydrocarbons, industrial minerals, metals, and solid fuels.
+(b) four members knowledgeable and representative of various segments of the mineral industry throughout the state, such as hydrocarbons, solid fuels, metals, and industrial minerals;

-(c) one member knowledgeable of the economic or scientific interests of the mineral industry in the state
+(c) one member knowledgeable of the economic or scientific interests of the mineral industry in the state; and

-(e) The director of the School and Institutional Trust Lands Administration is an ex-officio member of the board without any voting privileges.
+(3) The director of the School and Institutional Trust Lands Administration is an ex officio member of the board but without any voting privileges.

 |Board member||Type||Qualification||Original Appointment||Current Appointment||Expiration|